polydbms/RaVeN/hub/deployment/resource_allocation/readme.md

+Copy gitlab pipeline and the terraform pipelines into a new gitlab project.
+The project should be private as Cloud Environment Critical Information can be  shown on the CI/CD pipeline logs.

 # Deployment
 The deployment process is done through a gitlab ci/cd pipeline.
 For this reason it is required to create a new gitlab project and upload the content of resource_allocation into the new project.
 Once uploaded you need to go to settings -> CI/CD -> Variables and add the following variables:
 - ARM_CLIENT_ID